-I am a rising sophomore from Spartanburg, South Carolina and am currently majoring in biology/ minoring in business. in the beginning I may not have been 100% about USC but once I arrived I was surprised by how much I love it.
+I am a junior from Spartanburg, South Carolina and am currently majoring in public health and minoring in business. in the beginning I may not have been 100% about USC but once I arrived I was surprised by how much I love it.
 After my undergraduate career I hope to attend medical school and soon after open a practice.
 My plan B would be to go to graduate school and into the business field.
 In the end my goal is to incorporate both medicine and business into a career I can love.

 Some of my favorite things: dogs, dance, music, food, traveling, college basketball